This article has links to products and services we love, which we may make commission from.

 Remember, you’re on Highland time now, and it may be running a little late.

-If you can, give yourself some time to walk down to Loch Shiel to see the Glenfinnan Monument and appreciate the stillness of this area.
+If you can, take some time to walk down to Loch Shiel to see the Glenfinnan Monument and appreciate the area’s stillness.

-If you plan to drive to Skye, skip the next section and follow the road to Spean Bridge and then onto the A87.
+If you plan to drive to Skye, skip the next section, follow the road to Spean Bridge, and then onto the A87.

 Glenfinnan to Arisaig (19 miles, approx 30 minutes)